jaimegarza/jaimegarza.github.io/syntax/structure.md

 ```

-The %{ .. %} and %% markers are present in every syntax file.
-The delimit the three sections of the file.
-Extension is usually .sy. %{ ...%} markers are completelly optional, and can appear multiple times.
+The %% markers are present in every syntax file.
+They delimit the three sections of the file. %{ ...%} markers (matched) are completelly optional, and can appear multiple times.

 * The program declarations are fragments of code for the native language being used for the output.
 For example, java files may have the package, import and class declarations.
+For javascript, it could be the top part of an IIFE (Immediately-Invoked Function Expression.)
+For Pascal it can be the module or program declaration.
 * The syntax declarations declare the terminals, non terminals, error definitions, lexer and other components of the grammar.
 * The rules specify the grammar rules by declaring how non terminals are to be constructed.
 * The additional code can be anything on the desired target language.
+* File extension is usually .sy.

 ##### <a name="struct-decl">Declaration Meta Symbols</a>

-When in the program declaration section, you can use the following meta symbols
+When in the _program declaration_ section, you can use the following meta symbols

 Symbol | Description
 -------|:-----------